Topics Map > Operational Support Resources > 4.5 Educational Technology Support > 4.5.6 Microsoft 365, Sharepoint, & Teams

 Microsoft Teams are able to be created by any UW–Madison employee.
 They can be an excellent quick collaboration tool for small groups working on a program or project.
 If you do not need technical support or intranet search integration, you are welcome to create your own Microsoft Team.

-Can County Support staff and other external partners be invited to a Microsoft Team?
+Can County Support staff be invited to a Microsoft Team?

 As part of Office365, Teams is a fully supported campus tool.
 Check out the Office365 KnowledgeBase for more information: